interNFT/nft-rfc/nft_rfc_009.md

 It is this indirection of DID documents that allows key rotation without explicit notification to all parties.
-It is the open-ended DID Method architecture that allows for future proofed innovation.
+It is the open-ended DID Method architecture that allows for future-proofed innovation.

 Third, DID Methods with publicly inspectable registries (where DID document state is maintained), such as blockchains, may also provide for